ali77gh/language_performance_prime_algorithm/README.md

 # Contribute
 1. Optimize your favorite programming language
-2. Add new language or new runtime.
+2. Add new language.
+3. Add new Runtime.
+4. Share your test result.

 # TODO
 - [x] Python codon